jockofcode/ultimate_shim/README.md

 ## Errors

-In case of any error during the setup phase (if the `.setup` file or any file within the `.setup` directory returns a non-zero exit code), the script will exit without running the actual app command if the first argument is 'c' or 's'.
-However, for any other argument, the script will still run the actual app command, despite the setup error.
+In case of any error during the setup phase (if the `.setup` file or any file within the `.setup` directory returns a non-zero exit code), the script will exit without running the actual app command.

-This c or s exception will go away on the next version

 ## Notes